rocketvalidator/docs-rocketvalidator/docs/api/web_pages.md

 ## Delete a Web Page

+Deleting web pages from a report is a Pro feature.
+It removes the web page, and updates the excluded URLs list for that report.
+If the report has no more web pages left, it will itself be deleted as well.

 To delete an individual Web Page from a report, send a `DELETE` request to `/api/v1/reports/$REPORT_ID/web_pages/$WEBPAGE_ID`.

 !!! example "Example: DELETE https://rocketvalidator.com/api/v1/reports/$REPORT_ID/web_pages/$WEBPAGE_ID"